UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: Introduction

+Although the qualification matches attract less media attention than later clashes in the group stage, and the teams considered here often only ``make up the numbers'' in the Champions League, qualification for the Champions League generates considerable local interest as it remains a significant achievement for the majority of the national champions in Europe.
+For example, Hungarian teams played only three times out of the 30 Champions League seasons (Ferencv\'aros in 1995/96 and 2020/21, and Debrecen in 2009/10).
+For these clubs, this means practically the only opportunity to play against the leading European clubs.

-Our paper offers the first statistical evaluation of the Champions League qualification.
-Compared to similar research focusing on the Champions League \citep{CoronaForrestTenaWiper2019, DagaevRudyak2019}, we are forced to use a simpler approach as the qualification involves several teams from small UEFA associations, which play few matches outside their domestic league in a season.
+In the following, we provide a statistical evaluation of the Champions League qualification, which is the first in the academic literature.
+Since the actual real-world results represent only some realisations of several random variables, the expected qualifying probabilities are calculated through Monte-Carlo simulations.
+Compared to similar research focusing on the Champions League, we are forced to use a simpler approach because the qualification involves several teams from small UEFA associations, which play few matches outside their domestic league in a season.
 Nonetheless, while some precaution is needed in interpreting the numerical results, the qualitative implications of the reform will turn out to be robust.

-The current work has also a methodological contribution since the previous simulations of the UEFA Champions League \citep{ScarfYusofBilbao2009, CoronaForrestTenaWiper2019, DagaevRudyak2019} have considered only one season.
-However, since the set of particular clubs varies from season to season, these results may have some limitations due to the possible season-specific attributes.
-Therefore, we take into account the five seasons from 2015/16 to 2019/20 to reliably estimate the true effects of the reform.
-The five-year span is picked because of the UEFA club coefficient, underlying the seeding in UEFA club tournaments, sums the points earned over the previous five seasons with equal weights.
+The current work has also some methodological contributions.
+Previous simulations of the UEFA Champions League \citep{ScarfYusofBilbao2009, CoronaForrestTenaWiper2019, DagaevRudyak2019} have considered only one season.
+However, the set of participating clubs varies from season to season, thus these results may have some limitations due to the possible season-specific attributes.
+Therefore, we take into account the five recent seasons from 2017/18 to 2021/22 to reliably estimate the true effects of the reform.
+The five-year span is picked as the UEFA club coefficient, underlying the seeding in UEFA club tournaments, sums the points earned over the previous five seasons with equal weights.

-In particular, each simulation run is based on the access list of a season drawn randomly, allowing for weighting toward the recent seasons.
-Analogously, the characteristics of the champions are chosen independently from the last five seasons in order to filter out biases caused by the unexpected performance of a club.
-For instance, it would be misleading to represent the average English champion by the unexpected 2015/16 winner Leicester City: the club was 5000-1 with bookmakers to win the league before the season started, and its performance was described as the ``\emph{most unlikely triumph in the history of team sport}'' \citep{BBC2016}.
-Hopefully, this convenient proposal could become a standard for future analyses.